 Security transactions are accounted for on the trade date.
-Any gain or loss on the transaction is unrealized until the trade is settled.
 As of the trade date, the investment is derecognized for security sales and recognized for security purchases.
-As of March 31, 2014, and December 31, 2013, the Company had thirty-two and nine investments at contract prices of \$49.2 million and \$8.8 million, respectively, under contract to purchase which had not yet settled.
+As of June 30, 2014, and December 31, 2013, the Company had twenty-one and nine investments at contract prices of \$49.1 million and \$8.8 million, respectively, under contract to purchase which had not yet settled.
 These investments have been recognized by the Company and are included in the schedule of investments at fair value.
 The settlement obligations are presented on the balance sheet in the line item "Payable for securities purchased" at the contract price.
-As of March 31, 2014, and December 31, 2013, the Company had two and zero investments at contract prices of \$3.0 million and \$0, respectively, under contract to sell which had not yet settled.
+As of June 30, 2014, and December 31, 2013, the Company had two and zero investments at contract prices of \$3.0 million and \$0, respectively, under contract to sell which had not yet settled.
 These investments were derecognized by the Company and are not included in the schedule of investments.
 The sale trades are presented on the balance sheet in the line item "Receivable for securities sold" at the contract price.